 All classes must meet with the university’s risk manager before they will be allowed to travel.

-If a study abroad course does not meet the minimum enrollment figure, then the course (or at least the travel portion of it) can be cancelled at the discretion of the Global Center staff.
+If a study abroad course does not meet the minimum enrollment figure, then the course (or at least the travel portion of it) can be cancelled at the discretion of The Office of Global Engagement staff.